stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 # Abstract

 Decentralized application often require the authentication of their users.
-This SIP specifies a protocol between the application and an authenticator that results in a public key controlled by the user and a private key specific for the application for the user.
+This SIP specifies a protocol between the application and an authenticator that results in the exchange of a public key controlled by the user and a private key specific for the application for the user.

 # License and Copyright